Be advised that the NPS has issued alerts for this park.

 • Bettles Ranger Station and Visitor Center

-• The Bettles Ranger Station is situated outside of the boundaries of Gates of the Arctic National Park & Preserve, in Bettles, Alaska.
+• Bettles Ranger Station is situated outside of the boundaries of Gates of the Arctic National Park & Preserve, in Bettles, Alaska.
 This small ranger station and visitor center has exhibits, park-related films, interpretive programs, and trip-planning tools.

 Fairbanks Alaska Public Lands Information Center